Join me in the cold, dark, life-sustaining NE Pacific Ocean to discover the great beauty, mystery and fragility hidden there.

 What’s “The Marine Detective”?

-It’s my handle under which I work to raise awareness about life in the cold, dark NE Pacific Ocean and illuminate the fragility, beauty, and mystery there.
+It’s my handle under which I work to raise awareness about life in the cold, dark northeast Pacific Ocean and illuminate the fragility, beauty, and mystery there.
 I hope the name suggests the correct humility.
 I want to share what I learn so that it may lead to greater knowledge, appreciation, and positive action for the Ocean to which we are all connected and upon which our health depends.

 Background: